 One system is not better than another.
 Like anything, each system has its advantages and its dark side (when overused).
 The overuse of an open system could lead to a lack of clear decision-making or fatigue of group process.
 Overuse of random system can feel chaotic and exhausting or cause innovation burnout.
 Overuse of closed system can shut down new ideas and input that may be valuable.

-While agile values align more with the beliefs in an open system, it does not mean that there is not room for both closed and random inside an agile organization.
+While agile values align more with the beliefs in an open system, it does not mean that there is no room for both closed and random inside an agile organization.
 In fact, it is quite the opposite: organizations need a balance of all three systems.
-The balance may look different in each, but where organizations get into trouble is when there is a value judgement placed on one system over the other two.
+The balance may look different in each, but where organizations get into trouble is when there is a value judgment placed on one system over the other two.

 For example, a startup company that operates 90% in a random system can have great success initially.
-But as the organization grows, there will be a need for some aspects of closed system.
+But as the organization grows, there will be a need for some aspects of a closed system.
 An example may be putting some definition or structure around roles and responsibilities to provide guidance and help people make decisions.
 Putting a process in place is a closed system thing to do, but doing it in a way that informs decisions, rather than becoming a checklist, honors the random system preferences.